top of page

 While chemical sunscreens are effective at protecting the skin from the sun’s harmful rays, they are not without controversy—regarding both their impact on human health and the environmental impact.

-The Key Differences Between Mineral and Chemical Sunscreens
+The Key Differences Between Mineral and Chemical Sunscreen

 While both types of sunscreen provide sun protection, they function in specific ways and have different environmental and health implications.
-Let’s look at the differences between each in detail to help you make an informed decision about which one to choose.
+Let’s look at mineral vs. chemical sunscreen in detail to help you make an informed decision about which one to choose.

 Mode of Action